authgear/authgear-server/docs/specs/saml.md

 ### <a id="2_3"></a> The Logout Endpoint

 - The URL is https://example.authgear.cloud/saml2/logout/EXAMPLE_ID.
-Where `EXAMPLE_ID` is the `id` of the service provider as specified in the config `saml.service_providers[index].id`.
+Where `EXAMPLE_ID` is the `client_id` of the service provider as specified in the config `saml.service_providers[index].client_id`.
 As a result, each service provider will have a independent logout endpoint.
 - The metadata for each service provider will includes the above login endpoint.
 - When the endpoint receives a GET or POST request with a `<LogoutRequest>` provided, the [Single Logout flow](#2) will be triggered.
 A `<LogoutResponse>` will be returned.
 The binding used to return the response will be same as the binding used to receive the `<LogoutRequest>`.
 - When the endpoint receives a GET request without a `<LogoutRequest>` provided, and if a valid IdPSession exist, redirect the user to the `/logout` endpoint.